-Tony is Chairman of Infrastructure SA as well as Macquarie Specialised Asset Management Limited (a global infrastructure fund), Venues NSW, the AFL GWS Giants and Bingo Industries Limited.
-He is a Director of Enviropacific Pty Ltd, Racing NSW, Virgin Australia International Holdings Limited and Snowy Hydro Limited.
+Tony is Chairman of Infrastructure SA as well as, the AFL GWS Giants, Bingo Industries Limited, Entertainment Quarter NSW and the Fund-Raising Committee for the Foundation for the Parramatta Power House Museum.
+He is a Director of Enviropacific Pty Ltd, Racing NSW and Virgin Australia International Holdings Limited.